icvault/sdk-js/README.md

 //use async function for this: await icVaultInstance.initIdentity("----Private-key----");

-icVaultInstance.getVaultListRequest(); //to fetch all vault list owned by user.
+icVaultInstance.getVaultList(); //to fetch all vault list owned by user.
 ```

 ## Example: